The Reebok Lifter 2.0 is possibly one of the best shoes for CrossFit around.

 Smaller things that I like about it

-Reebok really didn’t skimp on the design of the shoe.
-Not only does it look good, but there are a ton of colors to choose from.
+Reebok made this shoe look awesome, and there are a ton of colors to choose from.
 If you’ve read any of my other reviews you know that I like being able to choose different colors!

-More seriously though, the price is borderline cheap which is always a nice incentive.
+More seriously though, the price is great and I always appreciate that.
 I can’t list it here because of technicalities, but you will definitely have to pay more for most other CrossFit shoes.

 There’s also the women’s version

-I think it’s pretty cool because it solves issues like sizing and also offers the shoe in a nice bright pink.
+I think it’s pretty cool because it solves issues like sizing and it comes in different colors.

 I know those aren’t huge differences, but the real interesting one is that they weigh different amounts!
 The men’s version weighs 14.1 ounces while the women’s weighs 12.6.

 Overall opinion of the Reebok Lifter 2.0

 Reebok did a great job of designing a shoe that performs for excellently for CrossFit and still be used for general compound lifting.